DANS-KNAW/easy-deposit-agreement-generator/docs/01_manual.md

 ARGUMENTS
 ---------

-     -p, --preview    Indicates whether or not the agreement is a preview -h, --help      Show help message
+     -p, --preview   Indicates whether or not the agreement is a preview, default is false -i, --input     The location of the JSON file containing the request -o, --output    The location for resulting PDF containing the Deposit Agreement -h, --help      Show help message
      -v, --version   Show version of this program

-    trailing arguments:
-     agreement-request-file (required) The json file with the metadata this agreement is build for agreement-file (required)   The file location where the agreement needs to be stored

 INSTALLATION AND CONFIGURATION
 ------------------------------